 23andMe does not offer diagnostic testing.
 For testing related to a personal or family history of a particular genetic disease, please consult a healthcare provider in order to ensure that you are pursuing the most appropriate test for your personal situation.
 Although we recognize there is interest in reports on the following topics, reports are not available on any of the following topics.
 The list below is not comprehensive, and conditions not listed here are not necessarily included in our current 23andMe reports.

-- Hereditary risks for some adult onset diseases like diabetes and heart disease
+- Hereditary risks for some adult onset diseases like heart disease

 - Drug response (for example: CYP2D6 and certain HLA alleles)